Celebrate Italian Christmas Eve with Feast of the Seven Fishes recipes, or La Vigilia, a cherished tradition of classic seafood dishes.

 Biscotti: These iconic, twice-baked cookies known for their delightful crunch and rich flavors make a sweet finale to your festive celebration.

-More recipes for an Italian Christmas
+More Italian Christmas Recipes

 THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.